Alex-Trejo/T09-PACSTORE/02-Requirements/README.md

-SRS(IEEE-830) and other needed documents to gather customer´s needs
+Requirements: SRS(IEEE-830) and other needed documents to gather customer´s needs